Meet the Team

 Founder & Editor

 For the past 20+ years, Suzanne has been exploring and writing about the world’s most exciting and important science and technology issues.
-Most recently, Suzanne was the Technology Editor for Martha Stewart Living Omnimedia, where she hosted the radio show “Living with Technology”.
-Previously she served as Technology Editor for Popular Science Magazine.
+Ten years ago, she founded Techlicious, which serves the role of that tech-savvy friend you can count on to share tips and tricks to get the most out of technology; whether that’s saving time in our hectic schedules, discovering new ways to enjoy our personal interests, or keeping up with the latest technology trends and styles.
+Before that, Suzanne was the Technology Editor for Martha Stewart Living Omnimedia, where she hosted the radio show “Living with Technology."
+Previously, she served as Technology Editor for Popular Science Magazine.
 She has been featured on CNN, CBS, and NBC.
 Suzanne lives in New York City with her husband and three children. email@example.com

 Founder & CEO

-Josh has over 20 years of experience developing and running businesses for the technology, financial and media industries.
-Most recently, he was the Chief Marketing Officer for Inform Technologies, a start-up provider of semantic technology to media companies.
-Prior to Inform, Josh was a SVP and Managing Director in the financial services industry.
+Josh has over 20 years of experience developing and running businesses for the technology, media, and financial industries.
 Josh started his first company while still in college, a consumer electronics retailer focused on students.
 Josh lives with his family in New York City. firstname.lastname@example.org

 Andrea Smith is an award-winning technology broadcast journalist, reporter, and producer.
 Andrea was the Technology Producer and an on-air Technology contributor at ABC News for over two decades before becoming the Lifestyle Channel Editor at Mashable, where she explored the ways in which real people, not just geeks, began using technology in their everyday lives.